Plautus: Surviving plays

 A courtesan, Phronesium, has three lovers: Diniarchus, a young man from the city; Strabax, a young farmer; and Stratophanes, an army officer from the east.
 Diniarchus, returning from abroad, visits Phronesium but is not allowed to enter.
-It appears that Phronesium has found a baby and she is going to pretend that the baby is Stratophanes' child.
+It appears that Phronesium has found a baby and she is going to pretend that the baby is Stratophanes's child.
 Next the soldier Stratophanes arrives but the gifts he brings are not enough and he is refused admission.
 Diniarchus's cook Cyamus now arrives bringing gifts sent by his master, and the jealous Stratophanes quarrels with him.
 The farmer Strabax now arrives with money and is admitted.
 His slave Truculentus, who is following him to prevent him wasting his father's money, himself falls prey to the allurements of Phronesium's maid Astaphium.
 Now Diniarchus comes back, but since Phronesium is busy with Strabax, he is again refused admission, despite all the presents he had sent.
 At this moment an old gentleman called Callicles arrives, looking for the baby which his daughter had given birth to after being raped.
 Two slave-girls, threatened with punishment, inform him that the baby was given to Phronesium and that the father is Diniarchus.
 Diniarchus begs Callicles for forgiveness, and he offers to make amends by marrying the daughter.
 However, when he asks Phronesium for the baby, she asks to keep it for a while longer to continue her deception of Stratophanes.
 When Stratophanes comes he finds Strabax emerging from the house, and quarrels jealously with him, but, despite the fact that Stratophanes pays Phronesium a further huge sum of money, Strabax wins the day.